Hardware Purchases and Replacement

 Replacement Equipment Processplus or minus

-The Central Microcomputer Budget Planning process begins each Fall.
-The IT Asset and Vendor Relations Administrator sends each department head a listing of current computer assets to make updates and request replacement computers.
-The recommendations from each department serve as the starting point as Information Resources formulates the overall Central Microcomputer Budget for the following budget cycle.
+The Central Microcomputer Budget Planning process begins with the Annual Report, where Department heads can request replacement equipment.
+They can also request a list of their current computer assets.
+The recommendations from each department serve as the starting point as Information Technology formulates the overall Central Microcomputer Budget for the following budget cycle.
 The University’s Equipment Committee determines the funding available to meet these requests.

-The IT Asset and Vendor Relations Administrator in coordination with IT administers that budget in a way that allows for the maximum number of requests to be approved.
+The Client Services Manager in coordination with IT administers that budget in a way that allows for the maximum number of requests to be approved.
 Leveraging bulk buying of systems that meet our standard configurations reduces our per system cost.
 These cost savings mean that we can accommodate more of your requests.
 Every request is evaluated and prioritized based on need and usage.
 Due to the high costs of maintaining and replacing desktop equipment, everyone needs to be conservative in their requests.

 Each employee should have a maximium of one system.
 When IT replaces a desktop PC, the existing computer must be returned.